tferr/Scripts/Morphometry/README.md

    dependencies.
 If you are not using Fiji, make sure you are running the latest versions of [AnalyzeSkeleton](http://fiji.sc/AnalyzeSkeleton) and [Skeletonize 3D](http://fiji.sc/Skeletonize3D) (for 3D analysis).
-   Without running Fiji, a way to ensure is to delete your local copies of _AnalyzeSkeleton_ and _Skeletonize3D_ .jar files.
+   Without running Fiji, a way to ensure this, is to delete your local copies of _AnalyzeSkeleton_ and _Skeletonize3D_ .jar files.
 The script will then provide you with the diret download links from [jenkins][jenkins plugins].